 - Protein - The protein content is highest in legumes (Lucerne and Clover), lower in grasses and lowest in oaten or wheaten chaff.

 - Fat - Roughage contains a small amount of fat which is high in omega 3 fatty acids.

 - Fiber - Not all of the fiber in roughages is digestible with an overall estimate of digestibility ranging from 40 to 50%.

 - Minerals - A number of important minerals such as calcium, phosphorus, potassium, copper, zinc and others are present.
 The mineral content of pasture, hay and chaff is dependent on the soil condition where the plants are grown.

 - Vitamins - The vitamin content of green roughages is higher compared to sun bleached or weather damaged roughage.

 - Less dust – Varying levels of dust and fines in traditional forms of chaff may be problematic for horses with respiratory health issues.
-The production process and the physical form of the extruded fibre nuggets reduces the amount of dust fines, making them superior for horses with respiratory problems.
+The production process and the physical form of the extruded fiber nuggets reduces the amount of dust fines, making them superior for horses with respiratory problems.

 - Consistent nutrient values – Nutritional values of traditional forms of chaff can vary greatly according to season and good quality chaff may not be available at times.
-Fibre nuggets on the other hand are made to certain specifications and provide consistent nutrient values all year around.
+Fiber nuggets on the other hand are made to certain specifications and provide consistent nutrient values all year around.

 - Limited roughage wastage - Horses fed loose hay or chaff often waste 20%-40% (blown away by the wind or falls on floor).
-Furthermore, if offered voluntarily, most horses will consume more fibre cubes than hay, so owners should measure and monitor their horses' intake carefully.
+Furthermore, if offered voluntarily, most horses will consume more fiber cubes than hay, so owners should measure and monitor their horses' intake carefully.